 - High-calorie fruits, like bananas and mangoes, can also be given to children.
 You can give high-calorie supplementary drinks to picky eaters.

-- As the child grows you will see an improvement in your child’s health.
+- As the child grows you will see an improvement in his health.

-6 Solutions to Help Toddler Gain Weight in A Healthy Way
+6 Solutions to Help Your Toddler Gain Weight in a Healthy Way